 There are various ways to plug-in at Camp:

 Become a Camper: Applications available on our website.

-Volunteer with us: Adult volunteers and work group volunteers are a tremendous help around Camp’s grounds and at our fundraising events.
+Organize a Volunteer Group: Adult volunteers and work group volunteers are a tremendous help around Camp’s grounds and at our fundraising events.

 Please contact our office with any questions: 501.225.1444

 How old do I have to be to attend Camp?